-Wednesday’s Child: Sean
+Wednesday’s Child: Luke & Ozzie

 Every Wednesday I feature a child recently highlighted by a local Wednesday's Child newscast to share the stories of children from around the country who are waiting for a family.
 My hope is that this can broaden exposure for the children highlighted, but also serve as a reminder that these children represent thousands of children currently in the foster-care system.
 Perhaps their stories will inspire you to consider opening your home to a child needing a family.
 For more information and to . . .

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest post is by Jamie Calloway-Hanauer.
-For seventeen years, I have been haunted by the seemingly innocent question, “How many kids do you have?”
-I used to say two.
-Then I said one.
-Now I say . . .
+Today’s guest post is by Jen Campisano.
+When I say I want you to know what life is like as a young mother with Stage 4 cancer, I don't really mean that.
+Not in the sense that I really want you to . . .

 - Newer Posts